MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/authoring-home-overview.md

 1. On the command bar, select **New site**.
 The **Create site** dialog appears.
 1. On the **Site details** page, enter the following required information.
     - **Site name** – Enter the name of the website.
-This name isn't shown to website customers.
-Instead, it's used in the site list and other places in site builder.
+This name is used in the site list and other places in site builder, and isn't shown to website users.
     - **Site administers security group** – Enter the full name of the Microsoft Azure Active Directory (Azure AD) security group that contains the users who should have administrative access to the website.
 The admin group name, together with the other permissions for the website, can be changed after the website is created.
     - **Theme pack** - Select a them pack for your site, for example **Adventure works**.
     - **Site type** - Select **Business to consumer** or **Business to business** .